January 2021 Vol 12, No 1

 Tricia Strusowski, RN, MS, Cheryl Bellomo, MSN, RN, HON-ONN-CG, OCN, Nicole Messier, RN, BSN, ONN-CG, OCN, Linda Burhansstipanov, MSPH, DrPH

 Bret Miller is a 10-year breast cancer survivor, and he’s a guy.
+This is his story.

 When it comes to cancer care, organizations tend to define value in terms of objective factors like efficacy, toxicity, and cost.
 But according to Elizabeth Franklin, PhD, MSW, executive director of the Cancer Policy Institute at the Cancer Support Community in Washington, DC, patients tend to define value differently when it comes to their care.